United Kingdom Royalty

 The Language of Space in Court Performance, 1400-1625 by Janette Dillon.
 Where was the chair of Mary Queen of Scots placed for her trial?
 How many paces did the king walk forward to meet an ambassador?
 How were spectators arranged at tournaments?

 Royal Jubilees by Judith Millidge.
-The celebrations that marked George III's 50th year as king set the mould for the jubilees that followed for Queen Victoria, George V, and Elizabeth II.
-This 64-page book describes the jubilees and gives examples of the souvenirs that accompanied them.
+This 64-page book describes past British royal jubilees and gives examples of the souvenirs that accompanied them.